People sitting or kneeling on the floor, painting and creating a poster with messages for respect, justice, peace, and equality.

 PEOPLE

-Active participation in sustainability initiatives empowers communities.
+Active participation empowers communities.

 • Orange circular sign with a recycling symbol at the top, large white text reading '669', and smaller white text that says 'Kilos of small waste diverted from the landfill'.